-Law No. 33/2016, of 24 August, supports the expansion of the provision of DTT (Digital Terrestrial Television) programme services, ensuring proper technical conditions and price control.
+Law No. 33/2016, of 24 August, supports the expansion of the provision of digital terrestrial television (DTT) programme services, ensuring proper technical conditions and price control.

 18 Ownership restrictions

 Do any foreign ownership restrictions apply to media services?
 Is the ownership or control of broadcasters otherwise restricted?
 Are there any regulations in relation to the cross-ownership of media companies, including radio, television and newspapers?